2022 Donner Relief

-Details of Expedition
+Details of the Expedition

 To honor the Donner Relief Parties, a never before attempted 100-mile winter crossing on foot across the Sierra Nevada mountains from Johnson Ranch to Donner Lake, California, retracing the 1st Relief Party’s route.